gomorpheus/morpheus-docs/release_notes/current.rst

 VM "Dashboard" tab renamed "Summary"
-  The "Dashboard" tab on Virtual Machine Detail pages (/infrastructure/servers/{id}) has been renamed to "Summary" Virtual Images: "OCI" added to Image Type Filter for Oracle Cloud Images Workflows Provision Phase support for Cluster/Host Provisioning In addition to Post-Provision phases, Provision phases now supported for Workflows executed during Cluster and Host Provisioning
+  The "Dashboard" tab on Virtual Machine Detail pages (/infrastructure/servers/{id}) has been renamed to "Summary" Virtual Images: "OCI" added to Image Type Filter for Oracle Cloud Images

+Whitelabel: Security Banner section added
+  The Security Banner section in ``/admin/settings#!whitelabel`` displays content on the login screen for Security and Consent messaging and warnings.

+  - Applicable at Global and Tenant levels
+  - Security Banner input field accepts plain text and markdown
+  - Content is displayed below login section in scoped ``/login/auth`` pages.

+Workflows Provision Phase support for Cluster/Host Provisioning In addition to Post-Provision phases, Provision phases now supported for Workflows executed during Cluster and Host Provisioning